RubyPowered/Java-Calculator/README.md

 # Java-Calculator
-This is the calculator that SO many people have been requesting (Elijah)
+This is the calculator that SO many people have been requesting (Blockyheadman)